-Trusts, domestic as well as foreign, are not recognised in Germany, which has not ratified the HCCH Convention on the Law Applicable to Trusts and on their Recognition 1985.
+Trusts, domestic as well as foreign, are not recognised in Germany, which has not ratified the Hague Conference on Private International Law (HCCH) Convention on the Law Applicable to Trusts and on their Recognition 1985.

 12 Does your jurisdiction recognise private foundations?